Tempered Perfect Lattices in the Binary Case: Two-and-two Forms

 \subsection{The Gaussian integers}

-Before discussing 2-and-2 forms in general, we describe the most common ones, those coming from the Gaussian integers $\Z[i]$ where $i=\sqrt{-1}$.
-Since $L=\Z[i]$ is the square lattice, it is well rounded, with two pairs of minimal vectors.
+Before discussing 2-and-2 forms in general, we describe the most common ones, those coming from the Gaussian integers $\Z[i]$.
+Since $L=\Z[i]$ is the square lattice, it is well rounded, with $s=2$.
 The ring is a principal ideal domain, so it has only one ideal class, the well-rounded class.
 By Corollary~\ref{oldconj5}, all 2-and-2 forms for $\Z[i]$ have $M$ equal to a prime ideal~$\p_\ell$, where~$\ell$ splits or is ramified in $\Z[i]$, and where $\tau = \sqrt{\ell}$.
 The only ramified prime is $\p_2 = (1+i)$.
-An odd~$\ell$ splits if and only if $\ell\equiv 1 \bmod 4$, and it was known to Fermat that this holds if and only if~$\ell$ is the sum of two squares: $\ell = a^2+b^2 = (a+bi)(a-bi) = \p_\ell \overline{\p_\ell}$.
+An odd~$\ell$ splits if and only if $\ell\equiv 1 \bmod 4$.
 Since~$M$ is an ideal, it is closed under multiplication by~$i$, making it a square lattice in its own right.

-\begin{remark} The only examples of well-rounded principal ideals come from the Eisenstein and Gaussian integers.
-All other 2-and-2 forms will have to come from orders~$\O$ of class number greater than one. \end{remark}
+\begin{remark} The only well-rounded \emph{principal} ideals come from the Eisenstein and Gaussian integers.
+All other 2-and-2 forms will come from orders~$\O$ of class number greater than one. \end{remark}